St. Mother Theresa Engineering College

 St. Mother Theresa Engineering College (SMTEC), Vagaikulam in Tuticorin, Tamil Nadu, India is a self-financing engineering college run by the SCAD(Social Change And Development) group of institutions.

 The institution is approved by AICTE and affiliated with Anna University, Chennai.
-The college was established in 2009 with innovative efforts for providing technical education to rural people of Tuticorin district by Dr.S.Cletus Babu and Dr.J.X Amali Cletus Babu.
-SMTEC started its function with 157 students and 47 staffs offering five Engineering Degree courses B.E in Mechanical Engineering, B.E in Electronics and Communication Engineering, B.E in Electrical and Electronics Engineering and B.E in Civil Engineering.
-In the year of 2011 B.E in Computer Science and Engineering is also added to MTEC with a change of intake(120 students/Branch) to the department of Electronics and Communication Engineering, Mechanical Engineering and Civil Engineering.
-The intake for Aeronautical Engineering has been stopped from June 2016 onwards.
-The college is located at the center of Tirunelveli-Thoothukudi National Highway(NH 7A).
-The notable landmarks are the Tuticorin Airport and Capsi restaurant.
-SMTEC ranks first among its sister institutions Francis Xavier Engineering College, and SCAD Engineering College and 105 rank among the 516 self-financing institutions under Anna University in terms of university examination results in November–December 2015.Also there are a notable number of Malayali students in every departments pursuing their degree at SMTEC.
+The college was established by Dr.S.Cletus Babu in 2009 with innovative efforts to providing technical education to rural people of Tuticorin district.
+It hosts a program for students to help provide direct education to rural famers.
+SMTEC started its function with 157 students and 47 staffs offering five Engineering Degree courses.
+The college's namesake is Mother Teresa.

+SMTEC ranks first among its sister institutions Francis Xavier Engineering College, and SCAD Engineering College and has received a "Four-star" award from the Ministry of Education, its teachers have received training from the All India Council for Technical EducationThere is a notable number of Malayali students in every departments pursuing their degree at SMTEC.